-- Allowing for speed of delivery and compliance at scale.
+- Accelerate delivery and compliance at scale.

 RunSafe Security’s Alkemist hardens software binaries using RASP and MTD techniques.
 (See How It Works.)
 The process is termed cyberhardening, and it combats memory corruption errors and buffer overflow exploits – the weaknesses that attackers typically use to gain control of embedded systems and devices.
-This cyberhardening process can be easily integrated into the DevSecOps pipeline.
+This cyberhardening process can be integrated into the DevSecOps pipeline.
 It’s the essence of introducing security earlier in the software development lifecycle, thereby minimizing the number of exploitable vulnerabilities.

 How are we putting “Sec” in DevSecOps?